yakovmeister/sprout-auto-attendance/README.md

 # Sprout Automatic Attendance

-Lets you automatically login and logout to sprout and notifies you every time.
+Lets you automatically login and logout to sprout via WebBundy and notifies you every time.

 ## Prerequisite